Senate takes up tax reform: Here's what the plan looks like

 The Senate’s tax plan includes a repeal of the individual mandate, the ObamaCare requirement for Americans to have health care.

-Sen. Susan Collins, R-Maine, broke with her party and voted against a skinny repeal of the Obama-era health care earlier this year, but she might be open to passing tax reform with this provision if certain amendments are included.
+Maine's Collins broke with her party and voted against a skinny repeal of the Obama-era health care earlier this year, but for this vote she was apparently satisfied that certain amendments were included.

 After meeting with Trump Tuesday, Collins said she'd also won agreement that before completing the tax measure, Congress would approve legislation restoring federal payments to health insurers that Trump scuttled last month.